Want to know how to use SEO copywriting to increase your search engine rankings?

 - …and much more

-In this article, I’ll discuss some of the most important factors for SEO Copywriting.
+In this article, I’ll discuss some of the most important factors that will make your SEO copywriting shine.

 Find Relevant Keywords With Keyword Research

-A big part of SEO copywriting means that you’ll be optimizing for keywords or keyphrases, so you’ll want to start with keyword research.
+A core part of SEO copywriting means that you’ll be optimizing your content to include keywords, so you’ll need to start with keyword research.

 You’ll want to find a primary keyword/topic that has good search volume and resonates with the customer base you’re attracting.
 The HOTH offers a free ranking checker to help you find effective keywords.

 Want some help?
 Here are 3 easy keyword research methods to help kick start your search!